toeverything/blocksuite/packages/docs/working-with-block-tree.md

 const { spec, selection, command } = host.std;
 ```

-First, let's explain the newly introduced `host` and `std`, which are determined by the framework-agnostic architecture of BlockSuite:
+Firstly, let's explain the newly introduced `host` and `std`, which are determined by the framework-agnostic architecture of BlockSuite:

 - In BlockSuite, the `editor` itself is usually quite lightweight, serving primarily to provide access to the `host`.
 The actual editable blocks are registered on `editor.host` - also known as the [`EditorHost`](/api/@blocksuite/lit/) component, which is a container for mounting block UI components.
 BlockSuite by default offers a host based on the [lit](https://lit.dev) framework.
 As long as there is a corresponding `host` implementation, you can use the component model of frameworks like react or vue to implement your BlockSuite editors.
 - Regardless of the framework used to implement `EditorHost`, they can access the same headless standard library designed for editable blocks through `host.std`.
 For example, `std.spec` contains all the registered [`BlockSpec`](./block-spec)s.